Best road trips to take in Quebec

 Saguenay Fjord

 Another huge draw to road-tripping around Saguenay Fjord is that it’s an amazing place for whale watching.
 The whale season usually starts around mid-May and runs until late October.
-Tours depart from Baie de Sainte Catherine, and offer the chance to see various species including beluga whales, fin whales, minke whales, blue whales, and humpback whales along with harbour porpoises and grey seals.
+Tours depart from Baie de Sainte Catherine, and offer the chance to see various species including beluga whales, fin whales, minke whales, blue whales, and humpback whales as well as harbour porpoises and grey seals.
+If you love spotting wildlife, this might be the best road trip in Québec for you.

 The Kings Road

 The Kings Road connects two of Québec’s most popular cities: Montréal and Québec City.
-The route dates back to the 1700s to connect to two largest settlements in the area, and today it’s a popular road trip route with plenty to see in between both destinations.
-It’s a great way to see two of the country’s most popular cities – plus some historic towns such as Trois-Rivières in between – and try plenty of Québecoise cuisine like tourtière (a meat pie), smoked meat sandwiches from Montréal, all things maple, and of course, poutine.
+The route is 280km long and dates back to the 1700s when it connected to two largest settlements in the area.
+Today, this Montreal to Québec City road trip is one of the more popular drives in Québec with plenty to see in between both destinations.
+It’s a great way to check out two of the country’s most popular cities (plus historic towns like Trois-Rivières in between) and try plenty of Québecoise cuisine like tourtière, smoked meat sandwiches from Montréal, all things maple, and of course poutine.

 Hannah Logan is a Canadian travel writer who dreams of being just like Indiana Jones.
 You can follow her travels on her personal travel blog Eat Sleep Breathe Travel where she shares her travel tales and (mis)adventures around the world.